swiftlang/swift-evolution/proposals/0070-optional-requirements.md

 }
 ```

 By itself, that is a good feature.
-However, we're not dont, because we
+However, we're not done, because we
 would need yet another extension to the language: one
 would want to be able to provide a *method* in a class that is used to
 conform to a *property* in the protocol, e.g.,